- Whom can I contact with questions regarding the Servicer Selection Form or how to use the Servicer Attorney Tracking System (SATS)?

-- Will attorney fees and costs change?
+- Are there approved attorney fees and title expenses?

 - Will Freddie Mac provide guidance on whether a law firm meets the minimum requirements (e.g., law firm staffing ratios, capacity, references etc.)?